Golden Crown Tournaments: The Crown Race, Free Spin Festival and Monthly Prize Draw

 Get Started

-Real-money and active deposit-bonus spins both count for the slot leaderboard.
-Free-spin packs from promotions (Wednesday ladder, festival prizes) do not — those credit a separate balance and are excluded.
-Our team confirmed this on 9 April with chat agent Sienna.
-The lottery counts cash and bonus turnover for ticket accumulation but excludes free spins.
+Real-money spins and active deposit-bonus spins both count for the slot leaderboard.
+Promotional free-spin packs do not — those credit a separate balance and sit outside the tracker.
+The draw counts cash and bonus turnover toward tickets but again excludes free spins.
+Remember the AU$5 max-bet cap applies while a bonus is live.

 Three different mechanics.
-Weekly slot leaderboard: highest single win-divided-by-bet score across the week.
-Free Spin Festival: highest accumulated points from triggered bonus rounds across the month.
-Monthly lottery: random equal-weight draw across all earned tickets.
-Each tournament page lists its specific scoring rule clearly.
+The Crown Race takes your highest single win-divided-by-bet score across the week.
+The Festival totals the points from your triggered bonus rounds over the month.
+The draw is a random, equal-weight pick across every ticket you earned.
+Each tournament panel states its own scoring rule up front.

 Yes.
-The same eligible-slot session feeds the weekly leaderboard, the Free Spin Festival point counter, and the lottery ticket accumulator simultaneously.
-One spin contributes to all three.
-This is the most efficient way to play if you are putting in regular volume — you are scoring three competitions on a single bankroll.
+The same eligible-pokie session feeds the Crown Race, the Festival point counter and the draw ticket total together.
+One spin can contribute to all three, which makes regular volume the most efficient way to play — you are running three competitions on a single bankroll.

 🏆